 The Coop Pillow has a zipper on the inside and outside cover, so removing the cover and washing it is easy.
 You can also add or remove foam based on your comfort and preference.
 This pillow even comes with an extra half pound of foam.
 There’s the Coop Eden or Coop Original Pillow.
 They both come in queen and king size, but only the Eden comes in standard.

 Not sure which pillow to get?
 This chart can help you choose:

-Both have a 100 night sleep trial and a 5 year warranty.
-Does your pillow have a 5 year warranty?
-I didn't think so.
-It's great that you have 100 nights to try out the pillows in your own bed and can return them for a full refund within 100 days if you don't want to keep it.
-But we're not sure why you wouldn't.
+Both have a 100-night sleep trial and a 5-year warranty.
+Does your pillow have a 5-year warranty?
+I didn’t think so.
+It’s great that you have 100 nights to try out the pillows in your bed and can return them for a full refund within 100 days if you don’t want to keep them.
+But we’re not sure why you wouldn’t.

 We want to hear your thoughts!
 Did you try our method?
 How did your pillows turn out?
 Comment below!